 A bad viewA bad view

 Few affordable New York apartments come with a view of the skyline.
-But it’s one thing to stare across the street into other high-rise apartments, another to stare at an alley filled with garbage or vagrants.
 You could undoubtedly cover your windows; eventually, you’ll want to allow a hint of sunshine to stream into your space.
+Starring across the street into other high-rise apartments, another to stare at an alley filled with garbage or vagrants.
 And remember, most likely, that view is never going to change, or at least, probably not in your lifetime.